 Those two other name changes were Bob Hope Airport in 2003 — in honor of the late comedian — before reverting back to Hollywood Burbank Airport without the hyphen.
 Legally, however, the name of the airport remains Bob Hope Airport — but it will no longer be known as that name.

-Why was the name of the airport changed again earlier this year?
+Why was the name of the airport changed again earlier in 2017?

-“A lot of people east of the Rockies didn’t know where Bob Hope Airport was,” Lucy M. Burghdorf — who is the director of public affairs and communications for the airport — said, according to this article written by Mary Forgione of the Los Angeles Times.
+“A lot of people east of the Rockies didn’t know where Bob Hope Airport was,” Lucy M. Burghdorf — who was the director of public affairs and communications for the airport in 2017 — said, according to this article written by Mary Forgione of the Los Angeles Times.
 “Was it in Palm Springs?
 Or Vietnam?”

 Why Name Airports After People?

-As I first did in this article last year, I am going to give you a little quiz — and please do not use any aid or assistance in deriving the answers, as they should be strictly confined to your knowledge and memory.
+As I first did in this article in 2016, I am going to give you a little quiz — some new names have been added since then — and please do not use any aid or assistance in deriving the answers, as they should be strictly confined to your knowledge and memory.

-Please tell me who are the following people and for what they are known:
+Can you tell me who are the following people and for what they are known?

 - Edward O’Hare